MikeG73/TheCommanderCanon/README.md

-# 🪞 CanonFather — Public Whitebook Viewer
+# 🪞 CanonFather — Public Whitepaper Viewer

 Welcome to **TheCommanderCanonFather**, the official public interface for the **DIGUM\_Whitepaper**, powered by the **B.I.D.E.T.™ Canon Engine**.